 Proprietary Funds.
 The City's proprietary funds financial statements provide detail which supports information found in the government-wide financial statements.
-Total net position of the City's Sanitary Sewer Fund at June 30, 2017, was \$99.0 million.
-This is comprised of a \$58.2 million investment in capital assets and \$40.8 million in net position, \$5.4 million of which is restricted to use only on specific improvement projects.
-The net position of the Sanitary Sewer Fund increased \$3.1 million, or 3.2%, was largely the result of a planned rate increase.
-It is anticipated that the net position will increase as development necessitates the construction of more sewer infrastructure in currently unimproved areas of the City.
+Total net position of the City's Sanitary Sewer Fund at June 30, 2018, was \$103.2 million.
+This is comprised of a \$60.7 million investment in capital assets and \$42.5 million in net position, \$1.3 million of which is restricted to use only on specific improvement projects.
+The net position of the Sanitary Sewer Fund increased \$4.2 million, or 4.2%, which was largely the result of a planned rate increase.